 “Dealing in Stolen Property, Grand Theft, and Ineffective Assistance of Counsel” – Visit FloridaBar.Org the official website for the State Bar of Florida.
 The site has an article that discusses the criminal charges related to buying and selling stolen property.

 If you were arrested for Grand Theft, call an experienced criminal defense attorney in Escambia County.
 With offices located in Pensacola, FL, John Terrezza has a history of zealously fighting for his clients charged with felony and misdemeanor offenses throughout courthouses in Escambia County and Milton in Santa Rosa County.

 Act quickly to lessen your chances of jail time or fines.
-John Terrezza’s office is located on West Gregory St. in Downtown Pensacola, just minutes from the Blue Wahoos Stadium.
+John Terrezza’s office is located on West Garden St. in Downtown Pensacola, just minutes from the Blue Wahoos Stadium.
 Call (850) 764-5291 now for a free and confidential consultation.